MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-protection-updates-microsoft-defender-antivirus.md

 <a id="unc-share"></a>

-## Create a UNC share for security intelligence updates
+## Create a UNC share for security intelligence and platform updates

-Set up a network file share (UNC/mapped drive) to download security intelligence updates from the MMPC site by using a scheduled task.
+Set up a network file share (UNC/mapped drive) to download security intelligence and platform updates from the MMPC site by using a scheduled task.

 1. On the system on which you want to provision the share and download the updates, create a folder to which you will save the script.